Why You Need a Chief Data Officer

 4 Kinds of Data Questions

 According to David Simchi-Levi, professor of engineering systems at MIT and head of the Accenture and MIT Alliance in Business Analytics, big data analytics addresses four kinds of questions:

 - Descriptive: Tell me what happened.

 - Diagnostic: Don’t just tell me what happened, tell me why it happened.

 - Prescriptive: Tell me how I can make it happen.

-“Tell me what happens if one my top competitors hires a Chief Data Officer first?”
+“What happens if one of my top competitors hires a Chief Data Officer first?”